Seneca-Scholars/SS-Status-C6/status.md

+07-21-2025
+Today was a pretty good day coming from the weekend.
+I feel like I made a lot of good progress in my personal project, as Jaime helped me in labs.
+I wanted to figure out a cleaner way of implementing individual scenarios on my website, and I knew I could do it by updating a variable and creating if statements for every single state I could update to, but I felt like that was really innefficient.
+Jaime showed me how 2d arrays worked and I'm pretty sure I can implement that instead to makes things way more consise.
+Our team project is still going well too.
+We solved our merge conflict for our CSS and got our README merged too, so we're all caught up.
+Once I figure out how to fully utilize 2d arrays, I should be able to finish up my JS for my personal project really quick!

 07-18-2025
 I mostly worked on my resume today, though for the extra hour I clocked in I was able to finish my general CSS structure for my personal project.
 I learned about display: grid, and used that to organize everything into columns.
 After that was resume work, and then we went out to chinatown and to get tacos!